Deploying with Kamal — Guidebook

 mise exec -- bundle exec kamal app exec --primary -d staging 'bin/rails db:migrate'

-Dev db:migrate is allowed freely (regenerates db/structure.sql); prod
+Dev db:migrate is allowed freely (it no longer rewrites db/structure.sql

 Rollback